andreamazzitelli/checkBin/doc/Third Delivery/Evaluation.md

 - The sensors will be activated at the predefined intervals.
 The ultrasonic sensor will take three measures with a 30 seconds interval, to discard eventual measures taken while the bin was open.
 The load cell will also be activated to read a value.

 ### Replacing the OLED with a e-ink display
-To further reduce the energy consumption we could replace the OLED with a e-ink display.
+To further reduce the energy consumption we could replace the OLED with an e-ink display.
 Taking as an example the display 1.54inch e-Paper V2 - [WSH-12561](https://www.tme.eu/Document/0ca57a8ffbcd57b5bca53252eb9d6ec3/WSH-12561.pdf), we have that it consumes 0.005mA in standby and 8mA during the update phase.
 Considering a maximum of 10 updates every day, this display would consume roughly 0.16mAh per day which is extremely less than the 54mAh needed by the Oled display.

 ### Analysis on sampling frequency
 One of the key aspects of the project is how often the sampling is done.
 Indeed, there are several possibilities: